 Pros: Light and grippy.
 Cons: Not as planet-friendly.
 Care: Wipe gently.

-Choosing Your Eco-Friendly Yoga Mat
+Choosing Your Non-Toxic Yoga Mat

 Your perfect non-allergenic mat depends on how you practice.
 Here’s what I consider.